pedroenriquedev/Periodic-table/README.md

 # Internet Periodic Table

-Funny design I found on the internet that I used to apply some CSS concepts such as Grid and more advanced selectors.
+Funny design I found on the internet that I used to apply/study CSS Grid.
 Creator credited at the bottom.

 ## Tech Stack